-Is it customary for the dollar amount per acre not to be present on the lease that was sent to us to be signed and notarized.
+Is it customary for the dollar amount per acre not to be present on the lease that was sent to us to be signed and notarized?
 Seems strange.
 I wish to know this before I sign.

-The dollar amount referred to in a lease is usually "one dollar or more".
-The dollar amount per acre plus the number of acres is noted in seperate paperwork that usually accompanies the lease.
+The dollar amount referred to in a lease is usually “one dollar or more”.
+The dollar amount per acre plus the number of acres is noted in separate paperwork that usually accompanies the lease.
 You most likely have a standard lease form.

 Patti,